swat-model/pySWATPlus/docs/userguide/data_analysis.md

 ## Read Sensitivity Simulation Data

-The sensitivity analysis performed using the [`simulation_by_sobol_sample`](https://swat-model.github.io/pySWATPlus/api/sensitivity_analyzer/#pySWATPlus.SensitivityAnalyzer.simulation_by_sobol_sample) method generates a file named `sensitivity_simulation.json` within the simulation directory.
-This JSON file contains all the information required for Sobol sensitivity analysis, including:
+The sensitivity analysis performed using the [`simulation_by_sample_parameters`](https://swat-model.github.io/pySWATPlus/api/sensitivity_analyzer/#pySWATPlus.SensitivityAnalyzer.simulation_by_sample_parameters) method generates a file named `sensitivity_simulation.json`.
+This JSON file contains all the information required for sensitivity analysis, including:

-- `problem`: Sobol problem definition
+- `problem`: Problem definition dictionary
 - `sample`: List of generated samples
 - `simulation`: Simulated `DataFrame` corresponding to each sample